pyjamabrah/pyjamabrah/content/refund/index.md

 ## 5. Process and Approval

-All refund requests will be reviewed within 5-7 business days.
+All refund requests will be reviewed within 5-7 business days. `The refund should reflect back in your account within 5-7 working days`.
 If approved, the refund will be processed.
 We reserve the right to deny any request that does not meet the criteria outlined above.

 # Reach Us